fbpx

 If you are in any doubt about what should or shouldn’t be included in your lease agreement, you should consult an attorney before either party signs.

-Tenant laws are put in place to protect tenants.
+Tenant laws are put in place to protect residents.
 Plain and simple.
-As an investor and landlord, if you want your rental business to be successful, you MUST understand the laws regarding tenants and any changes to those laws.
+As an investor and landlord, if you want your rental business to be successful, you MUST understand the laws regarding residents and any changes to those laws.

-At the end of the day, your property isn’t your greatest asset; your tenant is.
-If your tenant isn’t cared for properly, you don’t make any money (or worse).
+At the end of the day, your property isn’t your greatest asset; your resident is.
+If your resident isn’t cared for properly, you don’t make any money (or worse).

 You can inquire about choosing us as your property manager here. >>